mbilos/stribor/README.md

 # Stibor

-Package to easily define normalizing flows and neural flows for Pytorch.
+Normalizing flows and neural flows for PyTorch.

-- Normalizing flows define complicated high-dimensional densities as transformations of random variables.
+- Normalizing flow defines a complicated probability density function as a transformation of the random variable.
-- Neural flows define continuous time dynamics with invertible neural networks.
+- Neural flow defines continuous time dynamics with invertible neural networks.

 ## Install package and dependencies